AdaptableTools/testing-template-vitest-adaptable-react-aggrid/README.md

 ## Help

-Developers can learn how to access AdapTable programmatically at [AdapTable Documentation](https://docs.adaptabletools.com).
+Developers can learn how to access AdapTable programmatically at [AdapTable Documentation](https://www.adaptabletools.com/docs).

 Here you can see a large number of AdapTable demos each showing a different feature, function or option in AdapTable.

-## Demo

-To see AdapTable in action visit our [Demo Site](https://www.adaptabletools.com/demos) which contains a few larger demos.

 ## More Information